quick-lint/quick-lint-js/infrastructure/README.md

 ## Files and folders

-* `quick-lint-js-web-docker.service`: systemd service for running the quick-lint-js-web Docker container.
-Installed into `/lib/systemd/system/quick-lint-js-web-docker.service` on `quick-lint-js.com`.
-* `quick-lint-js-web`: Configuration and Dockerfile for the HTTP server.
+* `quick-lint-js-web-2`: Configuration and Ansible scripts for the HTTP server.